About ICCAP

 He completed his psychiatry residency training at Southern Illinois University School of Medicine and also his Child and Adolescent Psychiatry Fellowship at the same place.
 Dr. Shenoy is very active with APA and AACAP both locally and nationally.
 He has been elected multiple times into the Leadership Council for both the Illinois Psychiatric Society and the Illinois Council of Child and Adolescent Psychiatry, currently holding various leadership positions for both organizations.
 He is the President-Elect of the Indo-American Psychiatric Association Illinois chapter.
 For AACAP, he has served on the Advocacy Committee and is currently on the ECP Committee.
 Clinically, he is a Child and Adult Psychiatrist in downtown Chicago at Clarity Clinic, with an interest in autism and intellectual disabilities.
 He has won numerous awards and has also been featured on TV multiple times.
 Interestingly, one such TV interview was about his photography talent.
 He enjoys travel, photography, and tennis.
 More recently he has been trying out pickleball.

-Assembly Delegates
+Assembly Delegate

 Karen Pierce, MD